-Founded in 2008, GA Collaborative is a group of design, practitioners and educators with expertise in architectural design, landscape design, industrial design, and the visual arts.
-We have been involved with projects in Albania, Bangladesh, Burundi, Haiti, Rwanda, Sudan, and the U.S. that range in scale, program, and complexity.
-We believe in the power of design to enrich the lives of others.
+Founded in 2008, GA Collaborative is a group of design practitioners and educators with experience in architecture, landscape architecture, industrial design and the visual arts.
+We have been involved with projects in Albania, Bangladesh, Burundi, Haiti, Japan, Nepal, Rwanda, Uganda and the United States.
+Our projects have a broad range in scale, program and complexity.
+Currently, our central offices are located in New York, United States and Kigali, Rwanda.

 GAC is a 501-C3 registered non-profit in all 50 states of the US.
 We have an association agreement with our for-profit entity, GAC-R, based in Kigali, Rwanda for our East African projects.
 Funding partners can directly engage GAC-R, or GAC can partner with those who have a shared vision for projects, to accept donations in the US.

 We bring the value of design to communities with little access to it.
 We work with end-users to understand their needs, desires, inherent resources and future aspirations.
 The end-users and funders are involved in the design and construction process from beginning to end.
 We believe that to make healthy and livable spaces, we have to foster community engagement through effective outreach and participatory practices.
 But we are aware that it is difficult for people to take time off from work.
 That is why we strive to turn our construction processes into educational and training workshops for income generation.

 EDUCATION & TRAINING